42 Facts You Probably Didn’t Know About Bulgaria

-19. Bulgarian yogurt is the best in the world, trust me.
-The Lactobacillus bulgaricus, which gives the unique taste of yogurt can be found only in Bulgaria.
+19. Bulgarian yoghurt is the best in the world, trust me.
+The Lactobacillus bulgaricus, which gives the unique taste of yoghurt can be found only in Bulgaria.

 20. Bulgaria is the second country in Europe with the highest number of natural mineral springs.
 Bulgaria is heaven for SPA.